jojo61/vdr-plugin-softhdcuvid/README.md

 You have to adapt the Makefile to your needs.
 I use FFMPEG 4.0 The Makefile expects the CUDA SDK in /usr/local/cuda.
-Currently it is tested with CUDA 9.1
+Currently it is tested with CUDA 10

-Unfortunatly FFMEG has a bug with deinterlacing cuda frames.
-So you have to patch the file in libavcodec/cuviddec.c
+Unfortunatly older FFMEGs has a bug with deinterlacing cuda frames.
+Best to get the latest FFMPEG Version.

-Somewhere near line 860 and 1066 depending on your release:
+Otherwise  you have to patch the file in libavcodec/cuviddec.c Somewhere near line 860 and 1066 depending on your release:
 old:
      ctx->frame_queue = av_fifo_alloc(ctx->nb_surfaces * sizeof(CuvidParsedFrame));